uncharted-recourse/NK-email-classifier/README.md

 https://github.com/NewKnowledge/simon

+# Switching Binary and Multiclass Classifiers

 You can swap out the multiclass multilabel model (enabled by default) for the binary model by modifying `config.ini` as specified in `deployed_checkpoints/checkpoint_descriptions.txt`

+Be sure to rebuild docker images, if using dockerized version of code, after making this edit.

 # gRPC Dockerized Classifier